Stxfie/ansible-workshop/README.md

   workspaces { name = "YOURWORKSPACE" }
   ```

 > You need to have a Terraform token for both credentials.
-You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN.
+You find this in HCP Terraform under Projects -> default project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN.
 For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform

 ### Inventories
 Inventories are either _pushed_ by HCP Terraform or _pulled_ by AAP using Dynamic Inventory Plugins.
 When pushed, they are fully maintained by HCP Terraform.
 With the Dynamic Inventory Plugins AAP is in control.
 For this workshop AAP can _pull_ the hosts either from HCP or from the Cloud where HCP deploys to.
 We will configure both into the same Inventory so we can try both.